LouisJackman/backup-docker-volumes/README.md

 ### Commands

 Of these commands, only the first one must be run manually.
-The others are best scheduled daily by installing the systemd service and timer.
+The others are best scheduled weekly by installing the systemd service and timer.

 For the local backups directory, `/var/backups/docker-volumes` is a reasonable choice.